MannaiViswa/Data-Warehousing/CAD_Phase1.md

 - **Business Insights:** Our primary focus is on delivering actionable insights.
 To achieve this, we're implementing real-time data monitoring and alerting mechanisms.
 Decision-makers will access dashboards and reports for quick, informed choices.
 Furthermore, ad-hoc querying capabilities enable dynamic exploration of data from multiple dimensions, supporting on-the-fly decision support.

-These comprehensive design elements collectively form the foundation of our project.
-Our data warehouse isn't just a repository; it's a strategic asset empowering informed, data-driven decisions throughout the organization.